 When was the last time you visited the dentist?

-By booking an appointment with us here at Volterra Dental through our convenient online portal, you’ll be able to see either Dr Art Laos or Dr Alice Fukui.
-Both are highly trained professionals who can offer general and cosmetic dentistry.
+By booking an appointment with us here at Volterra Dental through our convenient online portal, you’ll be able to see Dr. Art Laos.
+He is a highly trained professional who can offer general and cosmetic dentistry.
 But how do you know whether you need to have general dental work or cosmetic dental work?
 What’s the difference between them?